NLNOG/bgpfilterguide/guides/reject_invalids.md

 Whether a route is RPKI *invalid* or not is determined following [RFC 6811](https://tools.ietf.org/html/rfc6811) and [RFC 8893](https://tools.ietf.org/html/rfc8893).

-It is considered *harmfull* to manipulate BGP Path Attributes (for example LOCAL_PREF or COMMUNITY) based on the RPKI Origin Validation state.
+It is considered *harmful* to manipulate BGP Path Attributes (for example LOCAL_PREF or COMMUNITY) based on the RPKI Origin Validation state.
 Making BGP Path Attributes dependent on RPKI Validation states introduces needless brittleness in the global routing system as explained [here](https://mailarchive.ietf.org/arch/msg/sidrops/dwQi9lgYKRVctdlMAHhtgYkzhSM/).

 # Configuration Examples